giodevbr/SendMailApi/README.md

 SendMailApi

-MinimalApi in .NET 6 for sending email via SendGrid and MailGun
+MinimalApi in .NET 6 for sending email for SendGrid and MailGun

 Used packages: